-Thank you for taking on the refillable bottle dare!
+Thank you for taking on this action!
 We are here to give you the lowdown, plus some tips and hints to make sure your brand new habit sticks for good.
 Let’s do it!

 Table of Contents

 With the average person in the UK purchasing 150 plastic water bottles a year (156 per person in the USA) there is a lot of plastic to be saved.